 3. Scissors for cutting felt.

-Scissors can be the hardest item to find.
-Brands that were once known for superior quality seem to be slipping and sometimes a no-name cheapo can become your go-to scissor.
+A good pair of scissors can sometimes be hard to find.
+Brands that were once known for superior quality (and had the prices to match) seem to be slipping and sometimes a no-name cheapo can become the pair you guard as if they were made of solid gold.

 4. Scissors for Embroidering & Stitching